aldenm01/stat386-projects/_posts/2022-11-18-Analysis-post.md

 I have explained Fire Emblem in detail in my other posts, so if you want a more in-depth explanation, you can read about it on my two other blogs below.

 [Blog 1](https://aldenm01.github.io/stat386-projects/2022/09/26/Blog-Tutorial.html)

 [Blog 2](https://aldenm01.github.io/stat386-projects/2022/09/26/Dataset-post.html)

 ## The Dataset
 The dataset explored in this post is from my previous blog.
 However, I added class types for each unit.
 For example, if a unit is a cavalier, they are a cavalry unit.
 If a unit is a knight, they are an armored unit.
-The last column that was added was the amount of votes that each unit got in an official Fire Emblem popularity poll for the mobile game.
+The last column that was added was the amount of votes that each unit got in an official Fire Emblem popularity poll for the mobile game, Fire Emblem Heroes.
 I felt that the amount of votes that a character got would be a valuable as it should help visualize what makes a likeable unit for the average player.

 Data from these polls were collected from the links below.